 When you enable Asset Inventory polling for nodes, hardware health monitoring is also enabled for those nodes automatically, although either feature can be used independently.
-Polling starts immediately and results appear Asset Inventory subview of the Node Details view, and on other pages.
-See Display Asset Inventory data in SAM or SCM for details.
+Polling starts immediately and results appear on the Asset Inventory subview of the Node Details view, and other pages.
+See Display Asset Inventory data in SAM or SCM.

-Polling continues daily at the same time for all nodes initially.
-The next time you stop and restart Orion services with the Orion Service Manager, the Orion Platform reschedules polling jobs at random times throughout the day to avoid CPU spikes and reduce polling engine loads.
+Initially, polling continues daily at the same time for all nodes.
+The next time you stop and restart Orion services with the Orion Service Manager, the Orion Platform schedules polling jobs at random times throughout the day to avoid CPU spikes and reduce polling engine loads.
 You can adjust the polling frequency, if necessary.